 Once the application is received, program directors will read the ERAS Application closely and carefully.
 It will be used to assess the quality of your written communication skills.
-Programs place considerable emphasis on communication skills because effective communication has been shown to directly affect the quality of care given to patients.
+Many applicants do not fully appreciate how much emphasis programs place on their communication skills as evidenced in the ERAS application; effective communication has been shown to directly affect the quality of care given to patients.

-Therefore, it is imperative that all information in your ERAS Application is well communicated and error-free.
+Therefore, it is imperative that all information in your ERAS Application be well communicated and error-free.

 AVOID ERRORS THAT APPLICANTS MAKE

-In my experience working with applicants, errors are common in the ERAS Application.
-Although spelling and grammatical errors are frequently seen, equally common and dangerous are the less well appreciated errors.
-Chief among these errors is the use of language or words that makes an applicant's experiences and accomplishments seem less impressive.
-The words that you use in your description have a powerful impact on the impression that you leave on an application reviewer.
+In our experience, errors are surprisingly common in the ERAS Application.
+Although spelling and grammatical errors are frequently seen, equally common—and particularly dangerous—are other types of errors.
+Chief among these errors is the use of language or words that makes an applicant's experiences and accomplishments seem unimpressive or generic.
+The words that you use in your description need to make a powerful impact and leave an impression on application reviewers.

-These errors can prevent applicants from securing interviews.
+Errors in the ERAS application can prevent applicants from securing interviews.
 Even when interviews are secured, errors in the ERAS Application can lead an interviewer to downgrade an applicant's overall score.
-This can lower your position on the program's rank list, and affect your chances of matching.
+"Details matter.
+Anesthesiology is a detailed-oriented specialty and small errors can be quite important," writes Dr. Catherine Kuhn, Program Director of the Duke University Anesthesiology Program in reference to the ERAS application.
+A lack of attention to detail, using language or words that fail to make an impact, and overlooking rrors can lower your position on the program's rank order list and affect your chances of matching.

 We have considerable experience reviewing ERAS Applications and can make sure that your application is polished, professional, and powerful.